Kinokkory/wiwinwlh/tutorial.md

 ```

 This method adapts itself well to generic traversals but the types quickly
-become rather hairy when dealing anymore more complicated involving folds and
+become rather hairy when dealing any more complicated involving folds and
 unsafe coercions.